 We start the morning beyond the pass with breakfast as the sun hits the Polylepis forest and the best time of day for White-cheeked Cotinga.
-Afterwards we backtrack to Laguna Llanganuco looking for Tit-like Dacnis and Ancash Tapaculo on the way.
-The open areas have D’Orbigny’s Chat-Tyrant, Rufous-webbed Tyrant, Rufous-naped and Puna Ground Tyrant.
-We continue down Doña Josefa trail for Black Metaltail (E), Rufous-eared Brush Finch, Rusty-crowned Tit-Spinetail (E) and Plain-tailed Warbling-Finch.
+Afterward we backtrack to Laguna Llanganuco looking for Tit-like Dacnis and Ancash Tapaculo on the way.
+The open areas have D’Orbigny’s Chat-Tyrant, Rufous-webbed Tyrant, Rufous-naped, and Puna Ground Tyrant.
+We continue down Doña Josefa trail for Black Metaltail (E), Rufous-eared Brush-Finch, Rusty-crowned Tit-Spinetail (E), and Plain-tailed Warbling-Finch.
 Night in Caraz at Oasis Hotel/Restuarant or similar on the main square.

 DAY 4.
 Pueblo Libre and looong drive to Huanuco.

 Just outside Caraz near Pueblo Libre there is an undescribed form of Pale-tailed Canastero, which likely is a good species, and when it is formally described, it will likely be classified as Critically Endangered as there are few know places where it occurs and its cactus habitat has been converted to goat grazing areas.
 Also here is Spot-throated Hummingbird.

 The rest of the day we shall drive to Huanuco via La Union where we cross the Marañon.
 We shall not have a lot of time for birding en route, and we should count on arriving way past 8-9 pm… perhaps even later.
 Night in Huanuco.
 Hotel Bahia or similar.

 DAY 5.
 Full day birding Bosque Unchog